magento/architecture/design-documents/declarative-schema-database-compatibility.md

 ## Design

-Introduce new interfaces under Db namespace that allow to manage table schema, refactor implementations of the following interfaces in declarative schema to use interfaces under Db namespace.
+Introduce new interfaces under Db namespace that allow to allow get information about table schema, refactor implementations of `\Magento\Framework\Setup\Declaration\Schema\Db\DbSchemaReaderInterface` in declarative schema to use interfaces under Db namespace.

-Similar approach need to be taken for clients of the following interfaces
-1. `\Magento\Framework\Setup\Declaration\Schema\Db\DbSchemaReaderInterface`
-1. `\Magento\Framework\Setup\Declaration\Schema\Db\DbSchemaWriterInterface`

 Revise implementation of these interfaces to see if anything need to be changed here
 1. `\Magento\Framework\Setup\Declaration\Schema\Db\DDLTriggerInterface`